Free provider legal helpline for international recruitment questions

 Spend £4.5m

-Commissioners are currently working on the implementation of a new transformative model of mental health supported accommodation across the County.
-The new tiered model, which includes Intensive Assessment Beds, Complex, High and Medium and Low level provision is mobilised in North, West and Mid Essex with mobilisation continuing across South Essex during 2024.
+Commissioners are working on the mobilisation of Mental Health Supported Accommodation across the County.
+The tiered model provides a recovery pathway towards independent living and includes Intensive Assessment Beds, Complex, High, Medium and Low-level community accommodation-based care and support.
+Provision has mobilised across North, West and Mid Essex with mobilisation continuing across South Essex during 2025.

 There has been some impact within accommodation over the last two years, with staff and clients becoming unwell and needing to isolate.
 However, at present the impacts are being managed within the system.

 The commissioning of the new mental health supported accommodation pathway has led to a phased implementation of the model across the county.
-Due to this phased approach, the South area of the County will continue with existing accommodation arrangements whilst we continue through mobilisation during 2024.
+Due to this phased approach, mobilisation of the model in the South of the County will continue throughout 2025 with some existing accommodation arrangements also continuing in 2025.

 Additionally, ECC will continue to review the demand and need of mental health supported accommodation in partnership with Essex Partnership University NHS Foundation Trust (EPUT) and service outcomes.

-ECC’s area of focus will remain mobilising the new commissioned mental health supported accommodation model and pathway and that accommodation meets ECC’s minimum standards.
+ECC’s area of focus will remain mobilising the commissioned Mental Health Supported Accommodation model and pathway ensuring accommodation meets ECC’s minimum standards.

-Our drivers are to ensure that people are in the most appropriate place to support their needs with the goal that they live as independently as possible in the community.
+Our drivers are to ensure that people are in the most appropriate place to support their care and support needs with the goal that they live as independently as possible in the community.

-ECC will also focus on improving outcomes for people in services, particularly in relation to move on to full independence, connections to their communities, access to education and training and also to volunteering and employment.
+ECC will also focus on improving outcomes for people in services, particularly in relation to moving on to full independence, connections to their communities, access to education and training and to volunteering and employment.